Team-Assessment

 An analysis tool like this that is used on a regular basis can be less threatening than one used when conflict is already occuring in the team.
 A member evaluation can also improve group participation.

-When your group wishes to analyze its progress, first have each member decide if response (a) or (b) describes your team most accurately.
-Then, for the response you choose, rate it using the numbers behind it.
-The scale ranges from 1 (low) to 10 (high).
+When your group wishes to analyze its progress, have each member rate each element using the numbers behind it.
+The scale ranges from 1 (low) to 5 (high).

 Scale